-'Brazilians' and other types of pubic hair removal may boost viral infection riskMarch 18th, 2013 in Diseases, Conditions, Syndromes /
+'Brazilians' and other types of pubic hair removal may boost viral infection riskMarch 18, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 "Brazilians" and other types of fashionable pubic hair removal may boost the risk of a viral infection called Molluscum contagiousum, suggests a small study published online in the journal Sexually Transmitted Infections.